ruifigueira/playwright-crx/docs/src/test-api/class-testconfig.md

 ## property: TestConfig.globalSetup
 * since: v1.10
-- type: ?<[string]>
+- type: ?<[string]|[Array]<[string]>>

 Path to the global setup file.
 This file will be required and run before all the tests.
 It must export a single function that takes a [FullConfig] argument.
+Pass an array of paths to specify multiple global setup files.

 Learn more about [global setup and teardown](../test-global-setup-teardown.md).